VentGrey/Epitaph/README.md

 # Epitaph

-*Version: 0.11.9 - "Three lullabies in an ancient tongue."*
+*Version: ROLLING - "If we make it, we can all sit back and laugh."*

 > Confusion, will be my epitaph...🎶